Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 - - b.
 If somebody else has modified a file that you have locked, check with them and the leads *(yours & the programming lead)*.

-9. If everything seems clean after *sub-step a*. but it‘s still not working, check with the lead programmer. (ps: make sure you don't have a conflict with yourself, yes it can happen, *all hail technology, so smart*)
+9. If everything seems clean after step *8.a.* but it‘s still not working, check with the lead programmer. (ps: make sure you don't have a conflict with yourself, yes it can happen, *all hail technology, so smart*)

 10. In case of merge conflict,
     ${\color{Red}{DO \space NOT \space RESOLVE \space \space THEM \space BY \space YOURSELF, \space CHECK \space WITH \space THE \space LEAD \space PROGRAMMER \space IMMEDIATELY}}$